csiiiv/philgeps-awards-dashboard/docs/DASHBOARD_DOCUMENTATION.md

 ## Overview

-The PHILGEPS Awards Data Explorer is a comprehensive transparency dashboard that provides access to Philippine government procurement data from 2013-2021.
-The dashboard is built as a single-page application with a tabbed interface, featuring two main data exploration modes.
+The PHILGEPS Awards Data Explorer is a comprehensive transparency dashboard that provides access to Philippine government procurement data from 2013-2025.
+The dashboard is built as a single-page application with a tabbed interface, featuring advanced search, analytics, and export capabilities with complete OpenAPI 3.0 compliance.

-**Version**: v3.0.1 - Metrics Dashboard
+**Version**: v3.1.0 - OpenAPI Migration Complete
-**Last Updated**: January 27, 2025
+**Last Updated**: January 6, 2025

 ## 🏗️ Current Dashboard Architecture